NorthForge3D/Northforge3D-Trident/README.md

 - High-speed synchronized printing

 ### ✔ Redesign major components
-Even though this starts from a Trident footprint, nearly everything will be reworked:
+Even though this starts from a Trident footprint, and it still is a trident at it's core, we plan to change:
 - Complete redesign of the **bottom section**
   - No Voron skirt
   - **Inverted electronics**
   - Visible, service-friendly layout inside the chamber
 - Custom plate to mount a Raspberry Pi with **side-facing USB/HDMI/network ports**, similar to a production machine
-- Redesigned gantries
+- Redesigned dual gantry (eventual 4 gantry) for two independent motion systems
 - Custom lightweight toolheads
 - Integrated filament cutter (second iteration)
 - New cable management system
 - Modified or fully custom gantry components
-- Custom motor, belt, and pulley arrangement where needed
+- Custom motors, posisbly belts, and pulley arrangement where needed

 ### ✔ Develop a clean, production-forward internal layout
 This proof-of-concept printer will be used to test: